fablabbcn/smartcitizen-docs/docs/hardware/Smart Citizen Kit.md

 ### <span class="led small blue"> </span> Wi-Fi mode

-WiFi mode (or online), is the most common mode for the kit.
+Wi-Fi mode (or _online_ mode), is the most common mode for the kit.
 In this mode, it will publish data to the [Smart Citizen Platform](https://smartcitizen.me/kits) (although you can [change this](/guides/getting started/Using the shell)).
 If there is micro SD card in the kit, data will be stored in it too.

 | LED color                                | Kit status                                                              |
 | :-:                                      | :-:                                                                     |